sam-dixon/snemo_generator/README.md

-# WFIRST Simulations with SNEMO
+# Roman Simulations with SNEMO

 This repository contains all of the necessary code to take a survey simulation file from David Rubin (repo to be shared soon) to a simulated supernova survey using SNEMO as the underlying SED model.
 Comments, issues, and pull requests are welcome!